deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ## Adding jenkins user to dockergroup

-To add the jenkins user to the docker group add the import:
+To add the jenkins user by default to the docker group add the import:
  `from subprocess import check_call `
 at the top and the command
  `check_call(['usermod', '-aG', 'docker', 'jenkins'])`